Appdynamics/kafka-monitoring-extension/README.md

 #### Password Settings ####
-<br/>To know more on how to set the credentials, please see section below(username/password auth)
+<br/>To know more on how to set the credentials, please see section "Using Password and Access Files" in [this](https://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html).

 ## Configuring the extension using config.yml
 Configure the Kafka monitoring extension by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/KafkaMonitor/